 Loaches scavenge around in the substrate, pushing their long snouts through it in search of food.
 Therefore you should use fine sand or rounded gravel at the bottom of the aquarium.

 Like many bottom-dwelling fishes, Loaches hide when they are inactive.
 Therefore you should provide plenty of hiding spaces made up of large, smooth rocks or driftwood, although some people would argue that there is little to no submerged wood in the natural habitat of many Loach species.

 As they generally inhabit oxygen-rich environments, Loaches are extra sensitive to higher water temperatures and a drop in dissolved oxygen and are susceptible to deteriorating conditions.
 Make sure you perform regular water changes.h2>Breeding

 It can be challenging to breed some Loaches, but it can also be quite simple with others.
 All you need to remember is it can be done if you set up your breeding tank with the right conditions.
 The more comfortable the Loach is in your aquarium, the more likely it will spawn for you.

 Plenty of live or frozen food is always appreciated; this will help encourage spawning.
 You will have to be patient with your fish, as Loaches do not typically reach sexual maturity till around two years of age.

 Adult fish will consume the eggs and the fry if given a chance; therefore, it is advisable to remove either the adults or the eggs once laid.

 Loaches are omnivores and will readily accept live, frozen and high-quality dry food; you will also find that many will even nibble on blanched vegetables as well as cucumber.

-Although the molluscivorus reputation of some Loaches precedes them, please donít use them to clear snail infestations.
-Many mollusc-eating Loaches tend to be aggressive, and as Loaches are not specialist, molluscivores will not typically consume the more giant, tough-shelled snails.
+Although the snail eating reputation of some Loaches precedes them, don't buy them only to clear snail infestations as many snail eating Loaches tend to be aggressive, and as Loaches are not specialist, molluscivores will not typically consume the more giant, tough-shelled snails.